 site search by freefind |

 Scripture anchors this down for us in verses 10 and 11 of chapter 17. "...and they are seven kings; five have fallen, one is, the other has not yet come; and when he comes, he must remain a little while.
 And the beast which was and is not, is himself also an eighth, and is one of the seven, and he goes to destruction."
-[NAS] The angel specifically states that the sixth king is reigning as he is speaking to John.
+[NAS] The angel states explicitly that the sixth king is reigning as he speaks to John.
 This is the natural reading of the text.

 Now that we have our time frame, let's return to the seven mountains.
 What are they?
 Which seven mountains were famous in John's time?
 The seven mountains on which the city of Rome was built.
 The double nature of the Beast of Revelation reveals it can represent two different yet related things.
-So, if part of the Beast symbolizes the city of Rome then the seven kings must be seven world rulers or emperors of Rome.
+So, if part of the Beast symbolizes the city of Rome, then the seven kings must be seven world rulers or emperors of Rome.

 What about the Beast of Revelation being an eighth but also one of the seven?
 Notice it does not say 'the eighth.'
-All the future emperors of Rome are melded together into 'an' eighth, and yet they are inescapably part of the first seven which gave Rome its direction.
+All the future emperors of Rome are melded together into 'an' eighth, yet they are inescapably part of the first seven that gave Rome its direction.

 The first two verses show the horrible Beast of Revelation coming out of the sea and receiving his anti-God nature and power from the dragon.
-The dragon is Satan and the sea is the sea of nations.
-Here we have Rome being prepared and empowered by Satan for his diabolical work.
+The dragon is Satan, and the sea is the sea of nations.
+Here, we have Rome being prepared and empowered by Satan for his diabolical work.

 Note: If you purchase this book from this link I will make a commission.
 Disclosure Policy